Meet some of our established and emerging researchers working in Pacific health within the Division of Health Sciences.

-Latika is the Pacific support person for the Otago School of Medical Sciences, and is a member of the Otago Pacific Academic Caucus.
+Latika is Associate Dean Pacific (Academic), School of Biomedical Sciences, and is a member of the Otago Pacific Academic Caucus.
 She is a Professional Practice Fellow who teaches anatomy in several professional programmes: medicine, dentistry, physiotherapy and pharmacy.
 Her research interests include the clinical education of our health workforce.
 She was awarded the Prime Minister's Supreeme Award of the 2021 Tertiary Teaching Excellence Awards.

 - Latika Samalia's Health Sciences research profile with publications

 - Dr Latika Samalia's teaching excellence recognised (Otago Bulletin)

 - Caucus formalised for Pacific academic staff (Otago Bulletin)

 Associate Professor Dianne Sika-Paotonu

 Pathology and Molecular Medicine, University of Otago, Wellington

 Associate Professor Dianne Sika-Paotonu is the Associate Dean (Pacific) at the University of Otago's Wellington campus.
 Associate Professor Sika-Paotonu is the first Tongan and Pacific biomedical scientist to be appointed to this role within the Division of Health Sciences at Otago.
 She leads the Pacific team at the Wellington campus to support Pacific students to ensure the successful completion of their selected study courses and programmes.

 "I am committed to supporting the Wellington campus' ongoing commitment to strengthening pre-existing relationships with our Pacific communities locally and abroad, and also committed to establishing new partnerships locally and extending into the Region and beyond," she says.